suvam0451/dhaaga/README.md

 align="left"
 style="margin-right:8px"/>

-**Dhaaga** is a fun 🥳 and cozy ☕ microblogging app for browsing the decentralized social web.
+**Dhaaga** is a third-party SNS app, with support for multiple platforms.
-It has multi-account support for all your favourite SNS platforms, and comes with extra features that add extra value and joy to your social experience.
+It features powerful and thoughtfully crafted tools to help you follow your interests, make friends and make the most of your time spent online.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>